1 Samuel 15 (KJV) – For bitterness is as the sin of witchcraft, And presumption is as iniquity and idolatry.

 Indeed, my heart quails at the need to cast so stern a judgement.
 But I am a minister of the gospel.
 I have taken a solemn oath to confront and rebuke evil wherever it be found.
 I dare not stand idly by while Satan wreaks his havoc among the helpless sheep of God’s own flock.
 How could I face the great Shepherd, if I failed to call out this wolf before it devoured any more lambs?

 I know not how this unlucky soul fell into the dark one’s clutches.
 Perhaps their motives were once pure and upright, and they foolishly sold their soul in a moment of weakness.
 But I fear the ugly truth is that they had always cherished the seed of wickedness in the depths of their heart.
-They probably tasted the delights of forbidden fruit at an early age, and spent their whole lives scheming to obtain more if it.
+They probably tasted the delights of forbidden fruit at an early age, and spent their whole life scheming to obtain more if it.

 In the end, it matters not when or why they chose this unholy path.
 The end result is that they willingly and wholeheartedly gave themselves to further the work of the Evil One, all the while arraying themselves in the trappings of righteousness.
 They delved deep in the pursuit of unwholesome knowledge, and basked in the riches and pleasures it won them, headless of the suffering they left in their wake.